Graduate Application

 To apply you must

 2. pay the application fee of $80; unless you are eligible for a waiver.
-Domestic students who receive need-based financial aid are likely eligible for a waiver.
-Domestic students may contact Ann Bell at gradadmissions@wfu.edu, with a copy of their financial aid letter, or have their University’s financial aid office contact gradadmissions@wfu.edu directly.
-International students may contact the program director, salsbufr@wfu.edu, after they have completed their application, to see if one is available from the program.
-Proof of financial need will be required; ideally something equivalent to what domestic students provide.
-International students should NOT contact the graduate school for an application fee waiver.
-Nor should they contact the program director until after they have completed an application.
+Domestic applicants who receive need-based financial aid are likely eligible for a waiver.
+Domestic students may contact gradadmissions@wfu.edu, with a copy of their financial aid letter, or have their University’s financial aid office contact gradadmissions@wfu.edu directly.
+International PhD applicants should contact the graduate school, gradadmissions@wfu.edu, directly with proof of financial need after they have completed an application.
 International students are defined at WFU as students needing a visa to study at Wake Forest.
-Note, USCIS may consider receiving a fee waiver as a negative factor in student visa decisions as the fee is small relative to the other costs involved in coming to the US to study.
+Note, that USCIS may consider receiving a fee waiver as a negative factor in student visa decisions as the fee is small relative to the other costs involved in coming to the US to study.

 3. have three letters of reference sent